eldavido7/agritec/README.md

 They can:

-- manage products, variants, and Cloudinary product images
+- manage products, variants, optional product descriptions, and Cloudinary product images
 - manage seller discounts
 - view only their seller order groups
 - view assigned logistics company and delivery timeline